mstan19/note-taker-ms/README.md

 -[Depolyment](#depolyment)

 ## Description of the Project
+This application can dynamically update the notes, where it can add and delete notes.
+Node.js and Express (verison 4.16.4) was used to run the application.
+This application requires you to understand package.json and its node_modules.
+In additon to that, gitignore file is important to use so certain folders and files are not upload to GitHub.
+For example, node_modules should not be uploaded to GitHub since this folder gets created during the installition process.
+Lastly, by creating a server the user does not rely on a local storage to save user's notes where the user can add and delete more than one note.

 ## Installation
 To create this project, follow these several steps.
-This application uses Node.js and express (verison 4.16.4) and nodemon (verison 2.0.19).
+This application uses Node.js and Express (verison 4.16.4) and nodemon (verison 2.0.19).
 Step one, download Node.js.
 Next go to the terminal of the index.js and type this command ```npm install```.
 This creates package.json file.

 ## Usage